aywrite/arche/README.md

 # Arche
 Andrew's Rust Chess Engine

+## About

+This project is mostly indented for self-edification.
+The engine is not intended to be particularly novel or powerful.

+The board is currently represented using only bitboards (with magic bitboards for move generation of sliding pieces).

 ## Usage

 The engine does not ship with any GUI.
 It currently implements a subset of the UCI protocol, you can use it with an open source GUI such as [Arena](http://www.playwitharena.de/).